 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
 The data for pounds sold are collected through the "Commercial Sales Receipt Books" Program, while the data for pounds caught are collected through Boat- and Shore-based creel surveys.
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
 Therefore, the two time series may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealer participation in the Commercial Receipt Books Program.

 Figure 7.
-The pounds sold and revenues, for the American Samoa bottomfish fishery Confidential in 2021 and 2022 due to less than 3 participating vendors.
+Pounds sold and revenue for the American Samoa bottomfish fishery Data were confidential in 2021 and 2022 due to fewer than three participating vendors.